telerik/fiddler-everywhere-docs/user-guide/rules.md

 - The **Execute** button is not affected by the active state of groups/rules.
 Actions from any selected rule or group of rules will be triggered when the **Execute** button is used.

 - The rules in the **Rules Queue** are executed with priority based on their position in the queue.
 Use the **Demote** and **Promote** buttons to change the queue's rule position (and priority).
-Alternatively, you can drag'n'drop rules to change their position in the queue.
+Alternatively, you can drag and drop rules to change their position in the queue.

 - The groups in the **Rules Queue** are executed with priority based on their position in the queue.
 Use the **Demote** and **Promote** buttons to change the queue's group position (and priority).
-Alternatively, you can drag'n'drop groups to change their position in the queue.
+Alternatively, you can drag and drop groups to change their position in the queue.

-- You can use drag-drop rules in and out of groups and subgroups.
-Note that this might change the execution priority when multiple rules are executed simuntenisoly.
+- You can use drag and drop rules in and out of groups and subgroups.
+Note that this might change the execution priority when multiple rules are executed simultaneously.

 - Some rule actions might trigger [a final action](#final-and-non-final-actions), which stops the execution of all other actions and rules with lower priority.